-Do-It-Yourself Packing Guide
+Do-It-Yourself Packing Tips

 Want to save money on packing?
-Here are some hints and tips to ensure that your items arrive safely at the destination.
+Here are some hints and packing tips to ensure that your items arrive safely at the destination.
 We prepared this guide especially for our customers who want to save a few dollars, but also want to make sure that their items arrive in the same condition at destination as they were at origin.
 Below, we will share some of the techniques that the professional packing crews use.
 We are letting the secret out!

 You can pack as many items that you would like or you can have your moving company pack for you, every box packed is another dollar saved.
 Before you get started, here are some general suggestions to aid you and make your packing process a little bit easier.